How we calculate

 Is the score based on absolute volume, velocity, or engagement quality?

 The GapScore combines both.
 The Social Velocity Index (SVI) measures rate of mention acceleration, not absolute volume.
 A story with 40,000 mentions growing at 8,000/hour scores higher than one with 200,000 mentions growing at 500/hour.
-The MSM Coverage Index (MCI) measures article count weighted by outlet prominence.
+The Mainstream Media Coverage Index (MCI) measures article count weighted by outlet prominence.

 What is the refresh rate?